 Welcome to the Co-operative Education program!
-We look forward to working with you over the next few years as you gain relevant work experience, build professional networks and build essential skills needed to succeed in the workplace.
+We look forward to supporting your success over the next few years as you gain relevant work experience, build professional networks, and develop essential skills needed to succeed in the workplace.

 Are you enrolled in Co-op?